jcjobs/OpenBankTest/README.md

 ## Patterns and project structure
-- Used simple VIP to avoid complicating project structure and CLEAN code
+- Used simple VIP to avoid complicating project structure and keep CLEAN code.

 ## Example